Nmap 7.95 scan initiated Wed Jul 16 16:27:04 2025 as: /usr/lib/nmap/nmap --privileged -sC -sV -Pn -oN ./nmap.txt 10.10.11.133

 nginx 1/1 Running 0 43m

-The default service account appears to have some basic rights, so let's list them all using auth can-i
+The default service account appears to have some basic rights, so let's list them all using auth can-i.

 ┌──(wither㉿localhost)-[~/Templates/htb-labs/SteamCloud]